BiDAlab/TypeNet/README.md

 #### REFERENCES
 For further information on the benchmark and on different applications where it has been used, we refer the reader to (all these articles are publicly available in the [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage).

-+ [1] A. Acien, A. Morales, J. Fierrez, R. Vera-Rodriguez.
-BeCAPTCHA-Mouse: Synthetic Mouse Trajectories and Improved Bot Detection. *arXiv:2005.00890*, 2020. [[pdf](https://arxiv.org/pdf/2005.00890.pdf)]
++ [1] A. Acien, A. Morales, J. V. Monaco, R. Vera-Rodriguez, and J. Fierrez.
+TypeNet: Deep Learning Keystroke Biometrics. *arXiv:2005.00890*, 2020. [[pdf](https://arxiv.org/pdf/2005.00890.pdf)]

-+ [2] C. Shen, Z. Cai, X. Guan, R. Maxion.
-Performance evaluation of anomalydetection algorithms for mouse dynamics, *Computers & Security*, 45: 156–171, 2014.
++ [2] V. Dhakal, A. M. Feit, P. O. Kristensson, and A. Oulasvirta.
+Observations on typing from 136 million keystrokes, in *Proc. of the ACM CHI Conference on Human Factors in Computing Systems*, 2018.

-+ [3] M. Djioua, R. Plamondon.
-A new algorithm and system for the characterization of handwriting strokes with delta-lognormal parameters, *IEEE Transactions on Pattern Analysis and Machine Intelligence*, 31(11): 2060–2072, 2009.
++ [3] K. Palin, A. Feit, S. Kim, P. O. Kristensson, and A.  Oulasvirta.
+“How do people type on mobile devices? observations from a study with 37,000 volunteers.”  in *Proc.  of  21st  ACM  International  Conferenceon  Human-Computer  Interaction  with  Mobile  Devices  and  Services (MobileHCI’19)*, 2019.

-Please remember to reference article [1] on any work made public, whatever the form, based directly or indirectly on any part of the BeCAPTCHA-Mouse benchmark.
+Please remember to reference article [1] on any work made public, whatever the form, based directly or indirectly on any part of the TypeNet benchmark.